What is a task branch workflow?

 A feature toggle can hide, enable, or disable the feature during runtime.
-Feature toggles allow you to enable it only for the dev team, a small number of early adopters, or for everyone.
-For example, a developer can enable the feature for testing and disable it for other users during development.
+It allows you to enable a feature only for the dev team, a small number of early adopters, or for everyone.
+For example, a developer can enable a feature for testing and disable it for other users during development.

 Using feature toggles